Why depression requires special attention?

 The A-R-C approach:

 Awareness – During the first Power-Step of psychotherapy we evaluate all aspects of your life that brought you to where you are right now.
 Here we aim to gain insight into the current situation and determine the root causes of current challenges.
 It is during this step that we also clearly define the ultimate goals for our work together, as well as the evidence procedure, which will show us that our work has been a total success.
-The Awareness Power-Step is a crucial step that identifies both the problem and the solution.

 Will psychotherapy work for me?